rajanraj2/Road_Sense/README.md

-Here's the updated README with the **Garage Manager** feature included:

----

 # Road Sense - One stop solution to learn driving

 **Road Sense** is a Java-based educational application designed to enhance road safety awareness through interactive learning modules and quizzes.
 The project includes a **Quiz Game**, a **Driving School**, and a **Garage Manager** module to educate users about traffic rules, safe driving practices, and vehicle management.